VellyD/SustainabilityBlog/sustainability-blog/README.md

 As backend for now I am using the SoftUni practice server. https://github.com/softuni-practice-server/softuni-practice-server

+After creating my own back-end i will update the source.

 ### Home and Products view

 Not registered users can access the home, where the last 3 added products are shown, and  products menu, where all products are listed with their details.
 Also have access to register or log directly in their accounts.

+### Adding new products and personal experience

+Only registered users can create new posts and add, edit or remove their own products.
+Within this community the registered users can interact via likes/comments with all other posts.

 <!-- ### `yarn build`